A primer on the closure of algebraic complexity classes under factoring: Factoring via Newton iteration

-As another special case, Dutta, Saxena and Sinhababu~\cite{DSS2022} showed that the conjecture also holds if the \emph{squarefree} part of $f$ is of low degree.
-Suppose $f=\prod_{i=1}^m f_i^{e_i}$ is the complete factorization of $f$ with $f_i$'s irreducible.
-Recall that the squarefree part of $f$ (also called the \emph{radical}) is the polynomial $\rad(f) \coloneqq \prod_{i=1}^m f_i$.
+As another special case of the Factor Conjecture, Dutta, Saxena, and Sinhababu~\cite{DSS2022} showed that the conjecture also holds if the \emph{square-free} part of $f$ is of low degree.
+Suppose $f=\prod_{i=1}^m f_i^{e_i}$ is the complete factorisation of $f$ with $f_i$'s irreducible.
+Recall that the square-free part of $f$ (also called the \emph{radical}) is the polynomial $\rad(f) \coloneqq \prod_{i=1}^m f_i$.

-\begin{theorem} Let $f(\vecx,y)$ be an $n$--variate polynomial and let $g(\vecx,y)$ be a factor of $f$.
+\begin{theorem} Let $f(\vecx,y)$ be an $n$-variate polynomial and let $g(\vecx,y)$ be a factor of $f$.
 We then have

 \end{theorem} \begin{proof-sketch} We follow the exposition of Sinhababu~\cite{Sin2019}.
 Consider the derivative